-Once upon a dreary era when the world of specialization had nearly made obsolete all universal geniuses, romantic poets, platonic idealists, rhetorical craftsman, even orthodox Christians, there appeared a man almost as if from another world, one of the worlds his own fiction.
-Was he a man or something more like elf or angel who was all these things as an amateur as well as probably the world’s foremost authority in his professional province of medieval and renaissance English literature.
-Before his death in 1963 he found time to produce first quality works of literary history, literary criticism, theology, philosophy, autobiography, biblical studies, historical philology, fantasy, science fiction, letters, poems, sermons, formal and informal essays, a historical novel, a spiritual diary, religious allegory, short stories and children’s novels.
-Clive Staples Lewis was not a man, he was a world.
+Once upon a dreary era, when the world of . . . specialization had nearly made obsolete all universal geniuses, romantic poets, Platonic idealists, rhetorical craftsmen, and even orthodox Christians, there appeared a man (almost as if from another world, one of the worlds of his own fiction: was he a man or something more like elf or Angel?) who was all of these things as amateur, as well as probably the world’s foremost authority in his professional province, Medieval and Renaissance English literature.
+Before his death in 1963 he found time to produce some first-quality works of literary history, literary criticism, theology, philosophy, autobiography, biblical studies, historical philology, fantasy, science fiction, letters, poems, sermons, formal and informal essays, a historical novel, a spiritual diary, religious allegory, short stories, and children’s novels.
+Clive Staples Lewis was not a man: he was a world.

 That is remarkable.
 And you read that kind of accolade over and over again for the last fifty years.
 What kind of man was this?
 What was it that caused people to write things like that about him?

 I am really excited that Philip Ryken, president of Wheaton, is going to come and tackle the issues of Lewis’ view of Scripture, inerrancy, and Lewis as the patron saint of evangelicalism.
 I am excited that Doug Wilson is going to tackle the issue of what he really believed about salvation.
 Was he a Reformed person in his soteriology or wasn’t he?
 Kevin Vanhoozer from Trinity is going to talk about the role of imagination in theology and discipleship, and Randy Alcorn is going to tackle heaven and the new earth with Lewis as his help.